Victoria Sugden: Storylines

 Victoria later provides Val Pollard (Charlie Hardwick) with a shoulder to cry on when she discovers that she may be HIV positive.
-Victoria tries to urge Val to tell her husband Eric (Chris Chittell), but it takes a few weeks to actually tell Eric.
+Victoria tries to urge Val to tell her husband Eric (Chris Chittell), but it takes a few weeks to tell Eric.
 Victoria is later stunned when she discovers that Diane and Eric slept together after Val reveals their secret to the regulars of The Woolpack.
 Victoria, however, sticks up for Diane.
 She and Eric later rush to the scene when Val sustains a fall in the village and cuts her knee.
 Victoria befriends newcomer Finn Barton (Joe Gill), who reveals that he is gay and has feelings for David Metcalfe (Matthew Wolfenden), who owns the local shop.
 Robert (now played by Ryan Hawley) returns to the village in October with fiancée Chrissie White (Louise Marwood), her father Lawrence (John Bowe), and her teenage son Lachlan (Thomas Atkinson) in tow.
 Initially, Victoria is, like a majority of the village, bitter towards Robert, but as time passes, she warms to him again and comes to accept his return along with Andy.
 Victoria then restarts her relationship with Adam as he attempts to get her back by buying her a puppy, and cooking naked in The Woolpack kitchen.
 Victoria attends Robert and Chrissie's wedding, but it ends in tragedy when Andy discovers Katie's deceased body at Wylie's Farm; she had been pushed on to some loose floorboards by Robert.
 Victoria supports Andy as he attempts to commit suicide only hours after Katie's funeral.
 She pleads for him to see hope, along with Diane, Chrissie and Robert.
 Andy later goes to stay with the Whites at Home Farm.